21dao/21dao-react/README.md

 ## Reuse

 Anyone is free to use this code according to the terms of 'The Unlicense' however please be aware that this project is still in development and breaking changes may happen.

+## React

+This project was created using create-react-app so just run `yarn run start` to get started.